franzholz/jfmulticontent/README.md

 ## Flexform Migration

 The upgrade script must be executed in the Install Tool or in the Extension Manager once.
 All the flexform sheet names must have a leading 's_'.
 This transformation is done in the update script.
 The extension typo3db_legacy must be installed fo it to work.
-Older versions of this extension require some more modifications, which are also available from the Extension Manager update script.
+When upgrading from older versions of this extension some more modifications are required, which have been only available from the Extension Manager UPDATE script of the previous versions.

 ## Third Party Extennsions